-Removing students from lesson - Category 3 and 4 incidents
+10.2.
+Removing students from lesson - Category 2-5 incidents

-When a student is removed from a lesson by On Call, it is the responsibility of the classroom teacher to log this incident on SIMS, set a detention and contact parents, following the procedures for Category 3 incidents outlined in this policy.
-If the incident is a Category 4 or 5 incident, the YLC will support with follow up.
+When a student is removed from a lesson by On Call, it is the responsibility of the classroom teacher to log this incident on CLASS CHARTS and set a linked detention a, following the procedures for Category 2 incidents outlined in this policy.
+If the incident is a Category 3 incident, the YLC will support with follow up.
+The SLT will lead on follow up if the incident is a Category 4 or 5.